Tughlaqabad Fort: Mausoleum of Ghiyath al-Din Tughluq

-Inside the mausoleum reside three graves: the central one belongs to Ghiyas ud-din Tughluq, whereas the other two are believed to be those of his wife and his son (and successor) Muhammad bin Tughluq.
+Inside the mausoleum reside three graves: the central one belongs to Ghiyath al-Din Tughluq, whereas the other two are believed to be those of his wife and his son (and successor) Muhammad bin Tughluq.
 In the north-western bastion of the enclosure wall with its pillared corridors is another octagonal tomb in a similar style with a smaller marble dome and inscribed marble and sandstone slabs over its arched doors.
 According to an inscription over its southern entrance, this tomb houses the remains of Zafar Khan.
 His grave was at the site prior to the construction of the outpost and was consciously integrated into the design of the mausoleum by Ghiyath al-Din himself.